Just in case you forgot,

 Image Source: Grow Creative Blog

-Grow Creative Blog has very simple yet crystal clear tutorials on watercolor painting, and she says this Strathmore paper is available at Michaels, and with a coupon, is affordable.
-She like Arches brand the best, which is also very expensive.
+Grow Creative Blog has very simple yet crystal clear tutorials on watercolor painting, and she says this Strathmore paper is good and is available at Michaels, and with a coupon, is affordable.
+She likes Arches brand the best, but that is more expensive.

 I only have one dedicated watercolor brush so far, and it is a generic round brush in about a size 6.
 I want to go shopping for brushes, and I’ve narrowed it down to three absolute necessities: A flat brush for washes, and two rounds, size 4 and size 0.

 You want to buy the most expensive brushes you can afford.
 Mine won’t be the best, but the more expensive they are, the better they do their job.
 If it’s like other paint mediums, the better the brush, the less work you have to do to get a good outcome.
 The better brushes practically do it for you!